openware/open-finance-protocol/limits.md

 [1,42,"get_limits",["ID9DA24A1CE5", "ID2CA21D41A9", "ID5BA21D4C6B"...]
 ```

-The arguments part of the response represented in the form of nested arrays.
+The *arguments* part of the response contains nested arrays representing the accounts limits.
 Each array in the arguments section contains detail information about one account and its limits.

 |  №   | Name        | Data type |    Example     |
 | :--: | ----------- | :-------: | :------------: |